Koch & Lowy Floor Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Sölken-Leuchten, Arnsberg, Germany.

-Other versions: Also made as a double light floor lamp.
-The lampshade was used for several lamps, among which a wall lamp.
+Other versions: This floor lamp exists as a double light floor lamp.
+The lampshade is used for several other lamps, among which a wall lamp.
 The design changed a bit over the years.
 In the 1970s they made a more elegant base.
 Made in many colours and in brass and chrome.

 These floor lamps were produced for many years and were probably the biggest success for Solken-Leuchten.
 Many other European companies sold these lamps.

 When you do a search on the internet for the OMI mark on the chromed knee joint, you always find lamps that are described as lights designed by Koch & Lowy for OMI.
 Koch & Lowy is not a design team, but an American light company and has got nothing to do with this lamp.
 Today Koch & Lowy is owned by Chapman Manufacturing Company, Inc. from Avon, Massachusetts.
 Koch & Lowy used OMI joints for some lamps they produced and stamped their name next to the OMI logo, hence the confusion.

 Some say OMI Switzerland, but there is nothing to be found about a Swiss company with that name.
 Others say OMI DBGM, because sometimes it is written on the knee joint.

 DBGM is not some type of company, but it is German for utility model, “gebrauchsmuster” in German.
 Only used in Germany and Austria: Deutsches Bundes-Gebrauchsmuster.
 To say it simple, the knee joint is made by a company named OMI and the system is licensed for some period, most of the time 10 years: the small brother of a patent.